 For the record – there is nothing fundamentally wrong with YOU if you have not been able to stick to a diet.
 The diet was fundamentally flawed from the start.

 As with most things in life, one size does not fit all.
 Be wary of any eating plan that says there is one way to eat that is superior.
 Scientific evidence does not suggest this is the case.
 You can be healthy following a wide range of eating plans (including both eating meat or as a vegetarian).

-WATCH Andrea on Global Calgary Morning News here:
+WATCH my previous Global Calgary Morning News interview here:

 What about simply following a so-called “clean eating” plan?

 While there is no firm definition of what clean eating is all about, clean eating articles, magazines and social media posts are generally associated with consuming a diet of highly nutritious foods.

 Clean eating posts are usually full of so-called trendy superfoods like kale, quinoa, avocado, kombucha tea and bone broth.
 If you check out the images online associated with clean eating you will find a wide range of selfies that showcase abs, muscles and many sculpted bodies drinking green shakes.

 The problem with “eating clean” means that you are labelling your intake as clean or good foods which then labels other food choices as “dirty” or bad foods.
 Clean eating often means striving for perfection.
 This is unnecessary, often demotivating and leads to feelings of deprivation and failure.